All Products

 3. Save and close the file.

-4. To apply the new rule, reload the udev rules.
+4. Reload the udev rules.

 sudo udevadm control --reload

-5. Trigger the rule for all existing devices to apply the new value.
+5. Trigger the rule for existing devices.

 sudo udevadm trigger -c add -s bdi